JackBilbo/lxn-discus/README.md

 <h2>Installation:</h2>

 Simply drop the included folder "gotfriends-discus2c-premium-lxn" into your community folder.
 If you use the freeware version you need to change the folder name to "gotfriends-discus2c-freeware-lxn", everything else will work fine in both versions.
 No need to change anything in your existing installation.
-To uninstall delete the folder and you're "back to normal".
+To uninstall, delete the folder and you're "back to normal".

 <h2>Basic Features:</h2>